<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="true">https://cheapstack.dev/tools/crm-platforms</guid>

-<description>Four CRMs covering free-and-friendly to flexible-database-shaped.
-Picked for free tiers that aren&apos;t traps, contact limits that work at indie scale, and exit ramps that don&apos;t require a CSV migration nightmare.</description>
+<description>Four CRMs for solo founders and small teams — HubSpot (the incumbent free tier), Pipedrive ($14/seat sales-focused), Attio ($29/seat modern), and Folk ($24/seat relationships-first).
+Free tiers that aren&apos;t traps, contact limits that work at indie scale, and exit ramps that don&apos;t require a CSV migration nightmare.</description>

 <category>tool roundup</category>